piqnt/planck.js/docs/pages/world/ray-cast.md

 > **Caution**:
 > Due to round-off errors, ray casts can sneak through small cracks
 > between polygons in your static environment.
 If this is not acceptable
-> in your application, trying slightly overlapping your polygons.
+> in your application, try slightly overlapping your polygons.